JerDommisse/EnergyScope/README.md

+# Context #
+This study has been performed in the frame of a master thesis [4] (2020) at the UCLouvain by Jean-Louis Tychon and Jeroen Dommisse.
+This thesis has been supervised by Gauthier Limpens and Hervé Jeanmart and can be found in the Documentation folder.
 # Acknowledging authorship #
 In the academic spirit of collaboration, the source code should be appropriately acknowledged in the resulting scientific disseminations.
 You may cite it as follows:
 - [1], for general reference to the EnergyScope project and the EnergyScope modeling framework
 - [2], for reference to the origins of the EnergyScope project or to the first online version of the calculator energyscope.ch
 - [3], for reference to the energyscope MILP modeling framework
-- [1], for reference to the current code
+- [4], for reference to the generalised EnergyScope project encompassing European Countries

-You are welcome to report any bugs related to the code to the following:
+You are welcome to report any bugs related to the model to the following:
 moret.stefano@gmail.com or gauthierLimpens@gmail.com

+If the bugs are related to this version [4] : jealouistychon@gmail.com or dommisse.jeroen@gmail.com

 # Content #
-This folder contains the second release (v2, hourly LP) of the EnergyScope model.
+The v2 EnergyScope model (EnergyScopeTD [1]) has been changed and generalised [4] to encompass all the characteristics of the different EU countries.
+This folder contains the modified version of EnergyScopeTD model [4] with the data for 26 countries : 25 out of the 27 EU countries (Malta and Cyprus are left out) and the United Kingdom.
-More recent releases are available @ the EnergyScope project repository: https://github.com/energyscope/EnergyScope
+More recent releases of the model are available @ the EnergyScope project repository: https://github.com/energyscope/EnergyScope
-This version of the model corresponds to the one in [1].
-The data used in this version of the model are fully documented in [1], Supplementary Material.
-The latest version of the Supplementary Material is available in the Documentation folder.
+The data used in this version of the model and the methodology are fully documented in the study found in the Documentation folder.

 # License:  #
-Copyright (C) <2018-2019> <Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland and Université catholique de Louvain (UCLouvain), Belgium>
+Copyright (C) <2018-2020> <Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland and Université catholique de Louvain (UCLouvain), Belgium>

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at